Willy Corsari: Biography

 In 1939, her son migrated to South Africa and she moved to Amsterdam to live in a boarding house.
 During the Second World War she hid a German deserter in her home.
 He was discovered and she was sent to prison in Scheveningen in 1943.
 While in prison, she sang to entertain her fellow inmates and, although she was released due to a lack of evidence, this was the last time she felt able to sing to others.
 She waited until the end of the war before resuming publishing, unwilling to support the occupying forces.
 Her popularity increased and, by 1958, she was a best-selling author with more than 200,000 copies of her omnibus alone being bought by the public each year.
 In 1961 she moved to Amstelveen, but frequently visited her son in South Africa.
 She was critical of the increasing impact of apartheid she saw there.
 In 1972, her work found a new outlet when the album Liedjes in de schemer (Songs in the Twilight), containing songs she had both written and composed, was released.
 The same year saw the publication of Liedjes en herinneringen (Songs and Memories), which contained reminiscences of her time in cabaret.

 Her writing proved very popular outside the Netherlands as well as in the local market, and has been translated into Afrikaans, Hebrew, Danish, English, French, Frisian, German, Hebrew, Hungarian, Norwegian, Spanish and Swedish.
 She has been called the Dutch Agatha Christie, due to the popularity of her detective novels, and characters like Inspector Robert Lund.
 Lund, introduced in 1934, became an archetype of the Dutch detective in popular culture.
 Her writing reflected a wide range of themes, from her experience in Amsterdam during the Second World War in Die van ons (Those of us) to euthanasia in De man zonder uniform (The Man Without a Uniform).

 In 1990, Corsari was made a Knight of the Order of Orange-Nassau.
-She finally stopped writing due to old age and on, 11 May 1998, died in hospital in Amstelveen.
+She died on 11 May 1998 in Amstelveen at the age of 100.